tbpaolini/imgconceal/README.md

 ## Disclaimer

 The *imgconceal* program, besides scrambling the data through the whole image, makes no attempt of fooling statistical analysis methods that attempt to detect whether an image contains data hidden through steganographic means.
-But it is worthy noting that probably not too many people know about steganography and steganoanalysis, so it should suffice to conceal files from a casual observer :)
+But it is worthy noting that probably not too many people know about steganography and steganalysis, so it should suffice to conceal files from a casual observer :)

 Anyways, I do not intend the program to be used for any critical or serious purposes.
 It is just a fun tool for entertainment, like perhaps some sort of crypto puzzle / ARG (alternate reality game), exchanging hidden files with a friend, etc.

 With all that considered, though this program comes with no guarantees, using a strong password should be enough to prevent the data from being extracted, even if someone knows that there is hidden data.
-The password hashing algorithm was intentionally slowed down, which should be hardly noticeable under normal usage but quickly adds up when bruteforcing a password.
+The password hashing algorithm was intentionally slowed down, which should be hardly noticeable under normal usage but quickly adds up when brute-forcing a password.